 Health and wellness is one of the hottest industries right now, and experts continue to poise it for further growth.
 While this is great for those in the space, it also indicates the need for brands to claim their market share by being competitive with their user experiences—both in-person and online.
+This is why well-designed health and wellness websites make such a splash.

 If you are in the health and wellness arena, having a visitor-friendly website is one of the best things you can invest in for your business.
 Creating good user experiences by providing consumers with essential information and inspirational photography in tandem is a great way to transfer your online interactions to IRL business.
 Below are some of our favorite health and wellness websites—we hope these help you find inspiration for your own!